ADGEfficiency/programming-resources/cloud/production.md

 - time series plots
 - provide feedback to programmer - how much this function would cost
 - target for optimization = stable, and often used functions (Cython or C++)
-- parallel proccessing limited by memory
+- parallel processing limited by memory
 - code takes up lots of memory (-O for no docstrings, remove dead code)
 - sharing more between processes - sharing configuration
 - network latency (problem for scaling servers) - asyncio
-- problems with branches - context switching, suprises
+- problems with branches - context switching, surprises
 - one master branch - no branches, rely on continuous monitoring
 - staged rollouts of features, load testing using artificial load
 - 40-60 rollouts per day, 1 hour to rollout a commit from master